-A majority of the registered archaeological sites within 300 metres of the study area were first identified in the 1970s, during land surveys pertaining to the establishment of Bronte Creek Provincial Park.
+A majority of the registered archaeological sites within 300 metres of the study area were first identified as part of land surveys as part of the development of Bronte Creek Provincial Park in the 1970s.
 Due to the age of these studies, the survey methods utilized were somewhat lacking and subsequent attempts to revisit these sites have proven difficult.
 As such, the OASD entries for some sites are rather incomplete.
 Unless otherwise specified, the material presented below is from the respective OASD entry for each site.